-In conclusion, it seems that three different approaches dominate the issue of teacher evaluation.
-The first one focuses on investigating only the processes that take place within the classroom, in which the teacher has the main responsibility.
+Issues of teacher evaluation: In conclusion, it seems that three different approaches dominate the issue of teacher evaluation.
+The first one focuses on investigating only the processes that take place within the classroom, for which the teacher has the main responsibility.
 The second one emphasizes the investigation of the degree of achievement of learning objectives as a basis for judging the teachers effectiveness, holding them thus again responsible for the results.
 The third approach constitutes an amalgamation of the previous ones.

 The debate on teacher evaluation in Greece is extremely interesting.